pauldambra/blog_source/_posts/2026-02-21-deca-hundy.md

 ### A concrete example of what small steps and iteration can achieve...

 A customer reported they were unhappy with filtering in our tool.
-They have a mobile app and send "screen events" and each event has a "screen name" property.

 It was multiple clicks to get to the point where they had type-ahead search.
 And that was frustrating for them.

+Frustration is no bueno, so I started spinning a new plate.
 I mocked up a solution for them very quickly and shared a video.

 They loved it.